vitormendes140597/jobsity-data-engineer-challenge/README.md

 Usually data on DW are modelled in a way that is easily to query like Star Schema, Snowflake Schema etc...

 On downside of this product is that it's very expensive.
-Most of clients I've been working prefer Databricks to make ETL instead of Synapse.
+Most of clients I've been working on prefers Databricks to make ETL instead of Synapse.